-We are making efforts for higher accuracy and speed of plastic 3D printers that can use recycled materials, and developing production 3D printers create solid value technology to speed up product and we are conducting joint development and increase efficiency development with Toyoda of low-volume, high-mix production.
-Gosei so that they can be used Joint development of general- as an effective tool in making purpose material manufacturing and automobiles in the future. production equipment will produce a synergistic effect.
+We are making efforts for higher accuracy and speed of plastic 3D printers that can use recycled materials, and developing production technology to speed up product development and increase efficiency of low-volume, high-mix production.
+Joint development of generalpurpose material manufacturing and production equipment will produce a synergistic effect.